mlswg/mls-protocol/draft-ietf-mls-protocol.md

   use in the group.
 If the GroupContext has a `required_capabilities` extension, then the required extensions and proposals MUST be listed in the KeyPackage's `capabilities` extension.

+* Verify the `lifetime` field:
+  * When validating a downloaded KeyPackage, the current time MUST be within the `lifetime` range.
+A KeyPackage that is expired or not yet valid MUST NOT be sent in an Add proposal.
+  * When receiving an Add or validating a tree, checking the `lifetime` is RECOMMENDED, if it is feasible in a given application context.
+Because of the asynchronous nature of MLS, the `lifetime` may have been valid when the leaf node was proposed for addition, even if it is expired at these later points in the protocol.

 * Verify that the `membership` field has the appropriate contents for the context in which the KeyPackage is being validated (as defined in